Jenniffer González of Puerto Rico's pro-statehood party edges ahead in gubernatorial election

-SAN JUAN, Puerto Rico — (AP) — Jenniffer González of the pro-statehood New Progressive Party was leading polls early Wednesday in a historic gubernatorial election that could see her party secure a third consecutive term for the first time.
+SAN JUAN, Puerto Rico — (AP) — Jenniffer González of Puerto Rico's pro-statehood New Progressive Party was leading polls on Wednesday in a historic gubernatorial election that could see her party secure a third consecutive term for the first time.

 González had 39%, or 438,183 votes with 91% of precincts reporting, according to Puerto Rico’s State Elections Commission.

 Coming in second so far was Juan Dalmau, who ran for Puerto Rico’s Independence Party and Citizen Victory Movement.
-He obtained 33% or 364,145 of votes, making him the first candidate from outside the two island’s two main parties to finish second in Puerto Rico’s general election.
+He obtained 33% or 364,145 of votes, making him the first candidate from outside the two main parties in the island to finish second in Puerto Rico’s general election.

 No winner has been certified, Jessica Padilla, the commission’s alternate president, said at a news conference early Wednesday.